WeMakeDevs/github-tutorial/README.md

 <<<<<<< Updated upstream
 - manar is saying that you are an excellent teacher
 =======
-manar says i like learning this
+manar says i like learning this!!!!!
 >>>>>>> Stashed changes